mauricekabubu/mauricekabubu/README.md

 # 👋 Hi, I’m Maurice Kabubu

-I’m a passionate **software developer** with a strong interest in **Python**, **web development**, and building practical, real-world applications.
+I’m a passionate **software developer** with a strong interest in **Python Backend apllications**, **web development**,**cloud computing** and building practical, real-world applications.
 I enjoy learning by doing, solving problems, and collaborating with others to create meaningful solutions.

 ---